Klortho/grunt-template-functions/README.md

 # grunt-template-functions

 ----
-This is not done.
+*This is not done.
 The basic mechanism works, but I have to implement getters such that when templates refer to each other recursively, they are recursively resolved.
-See test/Gruntfile.js.
+See test/Gruntfile.js.*

 ----

 The first time I looked at Grunt template strings, I was a bit appalled, because, you know, JavaScript is functional, right?
 Shouldn't we be able to use real functions there?

-The trick, of course, is that these functions are referencing, in many cases, properties that haven't been instantiated yet.
+The difficult bit, though, is that these functions can reference properties that haven't been instantiated yet.
 Also, they can reference each other, recursively, and so they have to be evaluated that way, too.